schrolla/ScubaGear/baselines/Example.md

 ## Assumptions
 The **License Requirements** sections of this document assume the organization is using an [M365 E3](https://www.microsoft.com/en-us/microsoft-365/compare-microsoft-365-enterprise-plans) or [G3](https://www.microsoft.com/en-us/microsoft-365/government) license level.
 Therefore, only licenses not included in E3/G3 are listed.

+## Key Terminology (if applicable)
+Access to Teams can be controlled by the user type.
+In this baseline, the types of users are defined as follows (Note: these terms vary in use across Microsoft documentation):

+1.  **Internal users**: members of the agency’s M365 tenant.

+2.  **External users**: members of a different M365 tenant.

+3.  **Business to Business** (B2B) guest users: external users that are formally invited to collaborate with the team and added to the agency’s Azure Active Directory (AAD) as guest users.
+These users authenticate with their home organization/tenant and are granted access to the team by virtue of being listed as guest users on the tenant’s AAD.

+4.  **Unmanaged users**: users who are not members of any M365 tenant or organization (e.g., personal Microsoft accounts).

+5.  **Anonymous users**: Teams users joining calls that are not authenticated through the agency’s tenant, including unmanaged users, external users (except for B2B guests), and true anonymous users, meaning users that are not logged in to any Microsoft or organization account, such as dial-in users.[^1]

 # Baseline Policies
 ## 1. Policy Group 1
 This section helps reduce security risks related to [Policy Group].
 This includes [Scope of policies ] (This sentence is as needed).